thomasfinstad/terraform-provider-vyos-rolling/docs/resources/firewall_ipv4_forward_filter.md

 description: |-
   ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
   Firewall
-  ⯯
-  IPv4 firewall
-  ⯯
-  IPv4 forward firewall
-  ⯯
-  IPv4 firewall forward filter
+  ⯯IPv4 firewall⯯IPv4 forward firewall⯯IPv4 firewall forward filter
 ---

 # vyos_firewall_ipv4_forward_filter (Resource)